RayHightower/rayhightower.github.com/source/_posts/2012-12-24-unix-for-ruby-developers.markdown

 * In the parent process, `fork` returns the `pid` of the child process.
 * In the child process, `fork` returns `nil`.
-* Therefore, the `if` block should be executed by the parent process,
+* Therefore, the `if` block should be executed by the parent process...
-* and the `else` block should be executed by the child process.
+* ...and the `else` block should be executed by the child process.

 ``` ruby
 puts "Parent process pid (before fork) is #{Process.pid}.\n"